natalieagus/50002/docs/Software/p_asyncio.md

 >
 > As further practice, ask yourselves if there exist **another** priority ordering such as Printer  > Disk  > Keyboard that can meet the **original** deadline with **strong policy**.

+If you're interested in reading more about *how* the values of deadline, max latency, and frequency (or period) is set in practice, give this section in [Appendix](setting-i/o-requirements) a read.

 ### Effective Interrupt Load